michael105/minilib/doc/minilib.md

-              Instead of having the error messages compiled into each binary, they can stay within one executable, "errno" This spares about 4kB, but needs errno installed to /bin/errno It's the drawback of not having a hared library, where all executables would share the same errno messages in memory.
+              Instead of having the error messages compiled into each binary, they can stay within one executable, "errno" This spares about 4kB, but needs errno installed to /bin/errno It's the drawback of not having a shared library, where all executables would share the same errno messages in memory.
               On the other hand, a shared library would need to be installed